Wentworth-Nord: Government

-Municipal services
+Infrastructure

 Fire Department

 The municipality of Wentworth-Nord has a part-time fire department, the Service Security et Incendie Wentworth-Nord (SSIWWN) that was founded in 1972.
 The SSIWWN has its force trained as both Fire Fighters and Medical First Responders, allowing them to respond to medical emergencies.
 The municipality Fire Stations, one located in each of the three towns.
 Each station is equipped with one custom fire truck and one modified Ford pick up truck as a specialty vehicle (medical emergency, SAR, or extrication.)
 The department averages approximately 200 calls per year.

 Special Constables

 Since June 2020 the Municipality has hired and created a department of Public Security staffed by Special Constables.
 They enforce municipal by-laws and ensure public order.

 Education

 The Commission scolaire de la Rivière-du-Nord operates French-language public schools.